Vector theory of gravity: Universe without black holes and solution of dark energy problem: Weak field limit

 which have different structure than general relativistic Eq. (\ref{wa3}).
 Thus, measuring polarization of gravitational waves with gravitational wave detectors could provide a test of the vector gravity.

 One should note, however, that both in general relativity and vector gravity the polarization of gravitational waves emitted by orbiting binary stars is transverse, that is wave produces motion of test particles in the plane perpendicular to the direction of wave propagation.
 The reader might get an impression that Eq. (\ref{met1a}) does not describe a transverse wave.
-This illusion appears because metric (\ref{met1a}) is written in non orthogonal coordinates.
-The original metric (\ref{met1}) is written in Cartesian orthogonal coordinate system and clearly shows that the wave is transverse.

-According to Eq. (\ref{em}), a nonrelativistic particle (or mirrors of an interferometer) will move under the influence of the gravitational wave (\ref {met1}) with time-dependent velocity $V^{\alpha }=h_{0\alpha }c$.
-This yields that signal of the LIGO-like interferometer with perpendicular arms in the $y$ and $z$ directions will be proportional to $h_{02}-h_{03}$.
-The answer can be easily obtained taking into account that photon hits the interferometer mirrors at different times and the mirror velocity periodically changes with time under the influence of the gravitational wave.
-On the other hand, for gravitational wave in general relativity (\ref {wa3}) the interferometer signal is proportional to $h_{22}$.
+This illusion appears because metric (\ref{met1a}) is written in coordinate system in which test particles do not move under the influence of gravitational wave.
+The original metric (\ref{met1}) clearly shows that the wave is transverse.
+According to Eq. (\ref{em}), a rest particle (or mirrors of an interferometer) will move under the influence of the gravitational wave (\ref{met1}) with time-dependent velocity $V^{\alpha }=h_{0\alpha }c$.
+Metric (\ref{met1a}) is obtained from (\ref{met1}) by making a coordinate transformation into the co-moving frame